-These scams are used to try and trick you into handing over your debit or credit card and PIN.
-The scammers will then use your card to make fraudulent purchases and cash withdrawals.
+These scams are used to try and trick you into handing over your card or PIN.
+The scammers will then use your card to make fraudulent cash withdrawals.

 Remember - we'll never ask you to return your card or give us your PIN.

 - You receive a phone call from someone claiming to be from your bank or building society's fraud department, or the Police.
 They tell you that a fraud has taken place on your account using your card.

 - You're asked to call your card provider using the number printed on the back of your card.
 But the caller keeps the phone line open, so you're still connected to them.

 - You're told that your card must be collected by courier.

 - You're asked to provide your PIN, either verbally, or using the telephone keypad.

 - Your card is collected.
 The scammers now have your card and PIN - and access to your account.